 Problem: Lack of audience on Website

-Context: Using LinkedIn to drive audience towards website
+Context: Using LinkedIn to drive the audience toward the website

-Eliminate: We might need to eliminate linking, posting a certain type of content to stay focused on our theme.
+• Eliminate: We might need to eliminate linking, and posting a certain type of content to stay focused on our theme.

-Reverse: We should consider reversing our approach and use our website as the main media channel thus curating specific material for that approach.
+• Reverse: We should consider reversing our approach and using our website as the main media channel thus curating specific material for that approach.

 Thus, by using this technique one will be able to experiment and consider several alternative ideas to solve the problem at hand just like we did in this example!

-Would you like to learn more about what is in store for Design Thinking in the future?
-If yes, visit our other blog! https://www.thefirstloop.com/post/design-thinking-vs-traditional-thinking
+Would you like to learn more about prioritising features when creating new products/services with Design Thinking?
+If yes, visit our other blog on the Kano Model! https://www.thefirstloop.com/post/innovation-tools-and-methods-kano-model